-At the back of the stage, mysteriously illuminated, there hangs a abstract collage of what may be Petri dishes or may be a multitude of cells.
+At the back of the stage, mysteriously illuminated, there hangs a abstract sculpture of what may be Petri dishes or maybe a multitude of cells.
 These plastic bubbles reflect colored light, changing variously during the show, creating a rainbow of moods and feelings.
-The singular, beautiful sculpture changes colors, as Lacks’ and her daughter Deborah’s lives stream by.
+The singular, beautiful sculpture changes colors, as Lacks’ life and her daughter Deborah’s life stream by.

 Henrietta’s daughter, Deborah, who barely knew her mother, is played by the mesmerizing Desiree Rogers, with sharp edges and touching sensitivity.
-Rogers grabs your attention and holds it with the changeable and injured personality of Deborah Lacks.
+Rogers grabs our attention and holds it with the changeable, injured personality of Deborah Lacks.
 Deborah stands in startling contrast to the spirit and the ghost of her mother.
-Henrietta’s warmth and wit and Deborah’s pain and struggles form the beating heart of thefamily and the social justice drama.
+Henrietta’s warmth and wit, alongside of Deborah’s pain and struggles, form the beating heart of the family and the social justice drama.
 Once again, we see how Black families in the U.S. have served us all, at great cost to themselves.

 Director Evren Odcikin and Dramaturge Lisa Marie Rollins fill the stage with a whirlwind of fast-paced scenes.
 We feel the love between Henrietta and her husband, played soulfully by Moye.
 The beautiful movement and emotions offer a first-hand experience of Henrietta’s treatment at the hands of a doctor, played by Richard Pallaziol, in a touching and heartfelt hospital scene.

 A young doctor, played by Sarah Mitchell, reveals to Deborah the source of those “immortal” HeLa cells.
-Akemi Okamura rounds out the graceful ensemble, embodying people who touch Henrietta’s and Deborah’s lives.
+Akemi Okamura rounds out the graceful ensemble, embodying people who touch Henrietta’s and Deborah’s trajectory.

-The confrontation between the young woman doctor and Deborah, a doubting and hurt daughter is heart-stopping.
+The confrontation between the young woman doctor and Deborah, a doubting and hurt daughter, is heart-stopping.
 And the resolution between the long dead mother with her daughter, after long silence, brings the drama to a beautiful and touching conclusion.
-You want to be there for every moment of the profound “PoeticScientific DreamFate of Henrietta Lacks”—a story that was suppressed for years for vast profit and greed—that is now being told, with great artistry, at TheatreFIRST.
+You want to be there for every moment of the Gunderson’s and Reddy’s profound “PoeticScientific DreamFate of Henrietta Lacks”—a story that was suppressed for years for vast profit and greed—that is now being told, with great artistry, at TheatreFIRST.